RishantShukla/Cipher_File_Encrypter/README.md

 # Cipher_File_Encrypter
-A web application that encrypts and decrypts a file.
+A web application that is based on file encryption using hybrid cryptography.